Zisomerism/magic-circle-maker/README.md

 # Magic Circle Maker

 A browser app for procedurally generating and animating magic circles.
-Inspired by the feature set of [Magic Circle Generator](https://game-dev-goose.itch.io/magic-circle-generator), reimplemented from scratch.
+Inspired by the feature set of [Magic Circle Generator by Game Dev Goose](https://game-dev-goose.itch.io/magic-circle-generator), if you want a larger and more complete feature set I suggest supporting Game Dev Goose!

-You can try it out [here](https://zisomerism.github.io/magic-circle-maker/)!
+You can try it out Magic Circle Maker [here!](https://zisomerism.github.io/magic-circle-maker/)

 ## Features